hdnye/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model

 2. What is an event?

+An action affecting a particular element or motion of a webpage

 3. What is an event listener?

+A callback used to invoke a certain repsonse to an event

 4. Why would we convert a NodeList into an Array?

+In order to more easily iterate over the data or create a new array to add to the DOM

 5. What is a component?

+Reusable code that can easily be used anywhere in the DOM

 ### Git Set up